How One-Click AI and JayTech Built an Atlanta AI Training Center

 The partnership works by combining two distinct strengths into a single, integrated offering.

 One-Click AI provides a no-code platform that allows companies to deploy AI agents and data workflows without deep machine learning expertise.
-Its system integrates with existing CRM and ERP platforms, making it accessible to business units rather than just technical teams.
 That matters for organizations trying to connect data analysis, data analytics, and business operations without building large internal engineering teams.

 JayTech AI, led by Mohamed Jalloh, brings consulting and implementation expertise.
 The firm focuses on helping organizations modernize legacy systems, manage deployment risks, and align AI initiatives with business strategy.
 This is especially valuable for teams that need more practical experience, stronger guidance from expert instructors, and clearer ways to apply the power of AI inside existing workflows.